 We are inviting digital research technologists to join HDR UK’s new #digital-research-technologists Slack channel and put themselves forward to have a case study professionally written up about their work.
 We aim to build a national community of digital research technologists to learn from each other’s experiences, share opportunities that are open to them, and provide a channel of communication with this group so their voice in HDR UK is stronger.

-Please join the #digital-research-technologists Slack channel by 31 August at this link (or email email@example.com) if you consider yourself to be one.
+Please join the #digital-research-technologists Slack channel via this link (or email email@example.com) if you consider yourself to be one.
 We define digital research technologists as those who:

 - Have deep technical knowledge, but also solid research domain knowledge.